jbandlow/nb_hugo_exporter/README.md

 .jupyter-cell p:empty { display: none; }
 ```

-Finally, you will also want to [include the MathJax script](
+Finally, for LaTeX to render properly, you should [include the MathJax script](
 https://gohugo.io/content-management/formats/#enable-mathjax) on your pages.
 Note that `nbconvert --to hugo` solves the [underscore problem](
 https://gohugo.io/content-management/formats/#issues-with-markdown) with the
 "tedious" solution of simply quoting all underscores in math mode.
-So there
+So there is
-is no need for the MathJax configuration script that "fixes \<code\> tags" in
+no need for the MathJax configuration script that "fixes \<code\> tags" in your
-your Javascript, or the custom CSS described in that post.
+Javascript, or the custom CSS described in that post.

 That's it!
 Happy blogging with Jupyter notebooks and Hugo.